s3a-spatialaudio/visr-cpp-library-example/Readme.md

 * CMake (description uses the CMake GUI)
 * VISR (either as an installed package or a build tree)
+* A compiler (as GCC) or a development environment (Apple XCode, Microsoft Visual Studio) depending on your platform`

 Installation
 ------------

 * Clone the drc-visr repository
-* Create a build directory
+* Create a build directory (for instance visr-external-library-example-build).
+We refer to this directory as $DRC_BUILD in the following.
 * In the CMake GUI, set the source and the build directory.
 * Click the 'Configure' button
 * Depending on the platform you might need to set the following variables (they might already be filled automatically, esp. on Linux and Mac OS X):

-   + BOOST_DIR: Set this to the base directory of the unpacked Boost package (e.g. c:/dev/boost_1_66_0).
-On Linux and Mac OS X, Boost should be found automatically, especially if brew is used on Mac OS X.
-   + EIGEN3_INCLUDE_DIR: Set this to the base directory of the eigen package, e.g., c:/dev/eigen.
-Note that the variable Eigen3_DIR is updated by 'Configure', so it does not need to be touched.
    + VISR_DIR This entry has to be set to either an installed VISR package or a build tree.
       - In case of a build tree, the entry must point to the src/ directory within, e.g., /home/af5u13/dev/VISR-build/src/
-      - For an installed package on Linux, point to the directory containing the CMake export files: /usr/lib/cmake/visr/
+      - For an installed package on Linux, point to the directory containing the CMake export files: /usr/lib/cmake/visr/ .
+Normally this path is being found automatically.
-      - For an installed package on Mac OS X, point to the root directory of that package, i.e., /Applications/VISR-X.X.X/
+      - For an installed package on Mac OS X, point to the root directory of that package, i.e., /Applications/VISR-X.X.X/lib/cmake/visr
-      - For an installed package on Windows, point to the root directory of the package, e.g., c:\Program Files\VISR-X.X.X\
+      - For an installed package on Windows, point to the root directory of the package, e.g., c:\Program Files\VISR-X.X.X\lib\cmake\visr
+* For single-configuration build system (such as Makefiles), you might set the variable CMAKE_BUILD_TYPE to either Debug or Release to get fast code or the ability to debug the code.
+In multi-configuration build systems (e.g., Visual Studio or XCode), you can select the build type in the IDE.
+In the latter case the binary code is contained in either Debug/ or Release/ subdirectories within $DRC_BUILD.
 * Run 'Configure' again.
 * Check the PYTHON entries and set them accordingly.
 In particular, make sure that it points to the Python distribution (typically Python3) you intend to use.
 See the VISR installation instructions how to fill these settings.
 * Click 'Generate'
 * Build the project with the build system/IDE selected (e.g., make, XCode or Visual Studio).
+   - For a Make project, go into the build directory and execute 'make all'

 Usage
 =====

-The ctcdsp package can be used in different ways:
+The drc-visr package can be used in different ways:

 Linking to external applications
 --------------------------------